digitalzen-app/otipi/README.md

 - Add support for additional cloud providers to securely store the vault.
 - Explore fingerprint-based unlocking without server-side storage using WebAuthn.
 (We attempted storing the password in the ID field, but it was deemed insecure.
 We couldn't find a solution that avoids server-side involvement, so we welcome advice and suggestions.)

+### Help Us Grow

+Please help us raise awareness about this app.
+Just talking about it online can help the community grow and make OTIPI even better!

 ---

 ### 🚨 Disclaimer (With a Smile!)